Etrama/General_Programming_Notes_and_Practice/README.md

 # General_Programming_Notes_and_Practice
-My notes on general programming and some practice tasks
+My notes on general programming and some practice tasks.